auriq/essentia_docs/source/install/local/index.rst

 Local Install
 ************

-The local version of Essentia will run on Linux systems such as Centos 6.
+The local version of Essentia will run on Linux systems.
+It's tested on 6 Linux based operating systems including Amazon Linux 2015.09.1, CentOS 7.1, Debian "Jessie",Ubuntu 15.04, Red Hat Enterprise Linux 7.2, and Fedora 23.
 Installing the local version of Essentia on these systems is simple.

 How to Install Essentia on your Local Machine
 =============================================